DanielOgorchock/ST_Anything/HubDuino/README.md

   - GPIO  6-11 are reserved for FLASH.
 Do not use these!
   - The Arduino analogWrite() function is not supported as of 8/18/2017.
 This means the EX_Switch_Dim ST_Anything Class does not support PWM output on the ESP32.

 8) Button Devices - "where do they show up?"
 Buttons show up in the Apps that use them.
-When you define the number of buttons (via the HubDuino Bridge Device option) you are announcing to all Apps the number of buttons defined.
+When you define the number of buttons (via the HubDuino Parent Device option) you are announcing to all Apps the number of buttons defined.
 This in turn allows Apps like "Simple Lighting" and "Rule Machine" to know how many "buttons" to offer you to configure an action.
-So, the easiest test is to create a new "Simple Lighting" automation, where you define the action to be based on a button "pushed" or "held" event from the HubDuino Bridge Device (no child devices are created for buttons).
+So, the easiest test is to create a new "Simple Lighting" automation, where you define the action to be based on a button "pushed" or "held" event from the HubDuino Parent Device (no child devices are created for buttons).
 Give it a try!
 I have used this successfully in the past for testing purposes.

 ## Final Notes for now...